hat/strainy/README.md

 # strainy
-Strainy is an application for mac that sends a notification every 20 minutes to take a break from staring at the computer.
+Strainy is an application for Mac that sends a notification every 20 minutes.
+The notification reminds the user to take a break and from looking at the compute screen.